BIWC Salmon Monitoring Program

 The Bainbridge Salmon Monitoring Program has been conducting monitoring for returning spawning adult salmon and instream juvenile salmon every fall since 2005.
 This citizen science program trains volunteers to observe and collect data on abundance, distribution, and species of salmon that are returning to our Island streams to spawn.

-This program typically monitors four streams on Bainbridge Island – Cooper Creek at the head of Eagle Harbor; two segments of Springbrook Creek; Manzanita Creek; and Murden Creek- for returning adult spawning and juvenile salmon.
+This program typically monitors four streams on Bainbridge Island (see figure to right for current monitored streams.
 Volunteers conduct fish and redd (the nests in which salmon lay their eggs) surveys weekly for a two-month period each fall.
+We are grateful to the City of Bainbridge Island for ongoing support of this program including landowner outreach, assessment support, and insurance to cover volunteers.

 Interested in volunteering?